TCFD Response

 Strategy for Scope 3 emissions (Category 11)

-As a result of calculating Scope 3 emissions (Category 1 and 11) based on Life Cycle Assessment (LCA), it was found that Category 11 emissions related to semiconductor manufacturing equipment had the greatest impact and that emission reduction efforts are highly important.
+Calculating Scope 3 emissions (Categories 1 to 15) based on Life Cycle Assessment (LCA) has revealed that the emissions of Categories 1 and 11 related to semiconductor manufacturing equipment have the greatest impact, accounting for more than 70% of the total emissions, and that emission reduction efforts are highly important.

 In the semiconductor manufacturing process, in addition to the power consumption of our products, energy is also consumed in the production of ultrapure water, which is necessary for clean room maintenance, temperature control, and semiconductor cleaning.